HoustonRuby/rails_girls/building_your_first_rails_app/change_the_front_page.md

 ```bash
 $ rails server
 ```
-Now if you switch back to your first tab by clicking on it, you can run commands in this first tab while the server is still running.
+Now if we switch back to our first tab by clicking on it, we can run commands in this first tab while the server is still running.

 Let's look at our page in Chrome again.
 It doesn't look like anything has changed from before.
 That's because Rails doesn't know to point the index page to the new one we made.

 In Sublime Text, go to `config/routes.rb`.
-You should see something like this:
+We should see something like this:

 ![](../images/initial_routes.png)

-After where it says
+After this following line:

 ```ruby
     get 'home/index'